tcsprojects/tcslib/README.md

 ## OPAM

-You can install this package via OPAM under the name `TCSLib`.
+You can install this package via OPAM under the name `tcslib`.

 ## Commands